 - Gestures – As designer Thomas Joos suggests, you must think in terms of time, dimension, and animation.
 How will your interface respond when it’s swiped or pulled from the top?
 Interactions and animations require even more care with regards to visual refinement and response times.

 - Forms – Input forms need to be short and concise, not ask the user to enter all kinds of details from their age to the name of their dog.
 Limit forms to one or two fields and ensure that they are big enough to click into.
 Also, take care with form labels as these can easily be thrown off on mobile devices.

 - Touch – As discussed earlier, clickable areas should follow the fat finger rule and not encroach on surrounding areas.

 When it comes to designing for a smaller screen, prototyping and wireframing tools are also helpful once you outgrow the low fidelity of sketching by hand.
 The sooner you can get your design onto real-world devices the better, but it’s incredibly helpful to have tools at your disposal that can effectively help with layouts.

 Mobile UX is a sum of its parts.

-It’s not just about performance, nor is it all about how the site and its content is presented.
+It’s not just about performance, nor is it all about how the site and its content are presented.
 For the designer, it’s become necessary to look at a web project much more holistically than we’ve seen in the past.

 On the small screen, good UX is essential to the success of every site.
-Consider every navigation element alongside your design choices and how these will work on real world devices.
+Consider every navigation element alongside your design choices and how these will work on real-world devices.
 As championed by Steve Krug, the user should not have to think about what they have to do next, it should be immediately clear to them.

 If you’d like to learn more about mobile design, check out our free ebook Mobile UI Patterns.
 We include over 46 of some of the best UI patterns for mobile UX and performance.